KevinDusange/2420test/README.md

-# Creating a remote server using DigitalOcean
+# Creating DigitalOcean Arch Linux Server using doctl

-## Steps
+## In this tutorial you will:

-1. Create SSH Keys
+1. Create SSH Keys on your local machine
-2. Add a custom Arch Linux img
+2. Install and configure doctl
-3. Create a droplet running Arch Linux
+3. Create a cloud-init.yaml file
-4. Connect to your droplet using SSH
+4. Create a droplet using doctl

 ## Step 1